le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 build-backend = "setuptools.build_meta"
 ```

-Because your project is correctly configured, you can now [install](installation.md) it!
+Now that your project is correctly configured, you can proceed to install it.
-Refer to the [installation](installation.md) section to learn how to!
+Refer to the [installation](installation.md) section for guidance on how to do that!